chandra1sekar/data-engineering/syllabus/slides.md

 ---

-# power clips
+# Tutorials

+## The Command Line

-- cli
+- Just enough cli to manipulate data
+- overcome command-line-anxiety

+## Jupyter Notebooks

+- Just enough python to work in a notebook

+## Intro to Programming (in Python)

+- Just enough python to manage datasets
+- How to approach learning more python
+- other languages

+## Clouds and Virtualization

+- What is the Cloud?
+- what is a VM?
+- How does DropBox et al work?

+## APIs and Web Services

+- what's an API?

+## Containers

+- Docker FTW
+- little bit of history
+- docker on your laptop
+- docker on your server
+- docker in the cloud

+## Schedulers

+- generic -vs- application-specific schedulers
+- why do I care?
+- execution context
-- notebooks
+- managing cluster load

+## Revision Control using git

+- intro to revision control
+- text -vs- other formats
-- programming (python)
+- working together
+- first pass at CI/CD

+## DevOps
+(is this necessary?)

+- infrastructure as code
-- clouds and virtualization
+- logging and monitoring
+- automation
+- CI/CD

+## Serverless Architectures

-- containers
+- AWS Kool-aid stack
-- devops
+- GCP Kool-aid stack
-- git and revision control
+- Tensorflow and the future of Data Engineering

-- serverless architectures
-- web technologies ("Cache is King!")
+## How the Web Works ("Cache is King!")

+- useful to know this from a source ingestion perspective
+- useful to know how cache works in general
+- useful to see how this applies to pipeline concepts and query caches

+## SQL

+- Just enough sql to get by
+- various flavors and extensions to sql
-- sql
+- Advanced sql
+- Where to go for more?

+## Database Normalization

+- relational databases
+- normalization
+- oltp -vs- olap

+## Datamarts, Data Warehouses, and Data Lakes

+- usage
+- necessary evil
-- datamarts, data warehouses, and data lakes
+- olap and star-shaped schema

-- parallel -vs- distributed processing ("scientific programming")
+## parallel -vs- distributed processing ("scientific programming")

+- operator algebras... some linear algebra
+- diagonal, sparse, etc
+- serial, vector, parallel compute models
+- distributed computation
+- gpus -vs- cpus